-Azure Kubernetes Service: Privilege escalation from compromised node to cluster (CVE-2020-8559)
+Azure Kubernetes Service (AKS): Privilege escalation from compromised node to cluster (CVE-2020-8559)

-If multiple clusters share the same certificate authority trusted by the client, and the same authentication credentials, this vulnerability may allow an attacker to redirect the client to another cluster.
+If multiple clusters share the same certificate authority trusted by the client as well as the same authentication credentials, this vulnerability may allow an attacker to redirect the client to another cluster.
 In this configuration, this vulnerability should be considered High severity.

 Am I vulnerable?